Online Bachelor of Arts in Disability Studies

 first-year student

-You are considered a first-year student for application purposes if you have not attended college at all, or have fewer than 12 transferable credit hours (with a minimum 2.50 cumulative GPA).
+You’re considered a first-year student for application purposes if you’ve never attended college or have fewer than 12 transferable credit hours.

 Don't meet admission requirements?

-You can still gain admission to ASU through Earned Admission.
+You can still gain general admission to most online programs at ASU through Earned Admission.
 Through this pathway, you can demonstrate your ability to succeed at ASU by completing online courses with a 2.75 GPA or higher.

 To begin, submit an application to ASU.
-An enrollment coach will reach out with more information if the Earned Admission Pathway is right for you.
+An enrollment coach will reach out with more information if Earned Admission is right for you.

 Don't meet admission requirements?

-You can still gain admission to ASU through Earned Admission.
+You can still gain general admission to most online programs at ASU through Earned Admission.
 Through this pathway, you can demonstrate your ability to succeed at ASU by completing online courses with a 2.75 GPA or higher.

 To begin, submit an application to ASU.
-An enrollment coach will reach out with more information if the Earned Admission Pathway is right for you.
+An enrollment coach will reach out with more information if Earned Admission is right for you.

 Study at one of the top-ranked universities in the nation